Find your Dream Job

 Tradesperson Shortage

 Every year, thousands of tradespeople across the country relocate, transition into new industries, or retire.
-To keep up with the demand placed on these industries by our growing population, there needs to be a constant stream of new entrants following them.
-However, according to recent statistics, apprenticeship numbers dropped by 10.9% in 2022.
-This is due to a number of factors, including:
+To keep up with the demand placed on these industries by our growing population, a constant stream of new entrants is needed to follow them.
+However, according to recent statistics, apprenticeship numbers dropped by 2.9% compared to the prior year.
+This is due to several factors, including:

 • The COVID-19 pandemic.
-The pandemic led to a sharp decline in economic activity, which resulted in a loss of jobs in many industries, including the trades.
+The pandemic led to a sharp decline in economic activity, resulting in job losses in many industries, including the trades.

 • The rising cost of college.
 The cost of college has been rising steadily for many years, making it more difficult for students to afford a college education.

 • The increasing demand for skilled workers.
 The demand for skilled workers is increasing in many industries, including the trades.
-This is due to a number of factors, including the aging workforce, the increasing complexity of technology, and the growing global economy.
+This is due to several factors, including the aging workforce, the increasing complexity of technology, and the expanding global economy.

-Regrettably, the surge in applicants for white-collar jobs doesn’t align with the demand from society.
+Regrettably, the surge in applicants for white-collar jobs doesn’t align with societal demand.
 As a result, intense competition ensues, compelling individuals to accept unpaid roles just for a chance to enter the field.
-Conversely, the dwindling number of apprentices in trade industries benefit from ample job opportunities, accompanied by impressive salaries.
+Conversely, the dwindling number of apprentices in trade industries benefits from ample job opportunities, accompanied by impressive salaries.

 Building Success in the Trades: Career advice for students, parents, educators and experienced tradespeople